klaxxon/rp2040os/README.md

 ### Raspberry Pi RP2040 Realtime OS <br/>
 <br/>
-Hobby project to create a simple, pre-emptive, real-time OS support for the RP2040.
+Learning project to create a pre-emptive, real-time OS support for the RP2040.
 Scheduler code is written in C to allow for easy experimentation.
 Current capabilities include: <br/>
 <br/>